 Home > Vitamins

-Are you wondering if you can pay for vitamins with a health savings account (HSA), flexible spending account (FSA), or health reimbursement arrangement (HRA)?
-You may also be wondering if this item is eligible or ineligible for reimbursement with your HSA, FSA, or HRA.No, unfortunately you can't use your HSA, FSA, or HRA to pay for vitamins.
-In fact, if you do pay for vitamins with one of those accounts, you may be subject to a penalty.
+If you have a high-deductible health insurance plan (HDHP) or are considering getting one, you may be wondering if you can save money by paying for vitamins with the funds in your health savings account (HSA).
+You may also be wondering if this item is eligible or ineligible for reimbursement with your HSA, flexible spending account (FSA), or health reimbursement arrangement (HRA).No, unfortunately you can't use your HSA, FSA, or HRA to pay for vitamins.
+In fact, if you do pay for vitamins with one of those accounts, you may be subject to a penalty of 20% and income tax on the amount withdrawn or reimbursed.

 Coming up with accurate eligibility status for the list of HSA eligible expenses can be a challenge at times.
 The IRS only provides a partial list of eligible expenses, so consumers and even insurance companies are left to wonder exactly what products are eligible.